InteractiveWebdesign/chessgame/README.md

 Reuse Code: Inheritance allows a class to inherit the properties and methods of another class.
 In this project, inheritance is used to create a hierarchy of chess piece classes.
 For example, a Pawn class can inherit from a generic Piece class.
 This way, you can reuse common functionality from the base class while allowing specific pieces to have their own unique behavior.

+Pieces have similiar attributes that can be shared accross all pieces by using inheritance.
+Sub classes inheritance from the Piece.php class.

 - Polymorphism:

 One Interface, Many Implementations: Polymorphism allows objects of different classes to be treated as objects of a common base class.
 In this project, polymorphism is used to create a consistent interface for all chess pieces.
 For instance, you might define a common method like move in the base Piece class, and each specific piece class (Pawn, Rook, etc.) can implement this method in its own way.